Last updated: Thurs 2nd Feb 2023

 If you’re not fully vaccinated but have tested positive for COVID-19 in the last year you still cannot enter the USA unless you meet one of the exceptions detailed on the US Centers for Disease Control and Prevention (CDC) and US Embassy websites.

 The latest information we have on this is that TSA have extended the vaccine mandate for non US citizens until 8th January 2023.
+On the 3rd Jan 2023, they published an extension that is due to expire on 10th April 2023.
 It is possible that it could change before that date, but we have no signs pointing to this at this stage.

 Do you have Travel Insurance?